s-nakaoka/choreonoid-doc/en/simulation/concept.rst

 In concrete, the following elements can be the actual input:

 * Joint angle of revolute joint
-* Joint translation of prismatic joint
+* Joint displacement of prismatic joint
 * Force sensor
 * Acceleration sensor
 * Angular acceleration sensor (rate gyro)